Becksteinlab/BornProfiler/README.rst

 a pore or channel under the influence of a membrane.
 The membrane is modelled as a dielectric slab of ε=2.

 * Provide a path (list of coordinates) and a PQR file of the protein as input.
+* 1D (linear) traditional Born profiles (e.g. ion in channel)
+* 3D (spatial) solvation free energy maps [Stelzl2014]_
 * A membrane can be defined with arbitrary thickness, z-position, and dielectric.
 A headgroup region can also be defined with a different dielectric constant.
 * Define all input parameters in a compact parameter file so that there is always a record of the exact calculation setup available.
 * Born radii for all ions from the Rashin & Honig paper [Rashin1985]_ are included; just select the ion in the input file.
 * Born radii for H3O+, OH- (and H+... for testing) have been derived from the solvation free energies in [Pliego2000]_ directly via the Born equation.
 USE AT YOUR OWN RISK!!
 * Customize run scripts and queuing system submission scripts by providing your own templates.

 .. rubric:: References

 ..
+[Stelzl2014] LS Stelzl, PW Fowler, MSP Sansom, O Beckstein.
+J Mol
+                Biol 426 (2014), 735-751.
+..
 [Rashin1985] A.Rashin & B.Honig, J Phys Chem B 89 (1985), 5588
 ..
 [Pliego2000] J.R.
 Pliego and J.M.
 Riveros.
 Chemical Physics
-                Letters, 332(5-6): 597--602, 2000.
+                Letters 332 (2000), 597--602.
 		doi:10.1016/S0009-2614(00)01305-1.